 Well, it's actually called a small barrel curler.
 This is the modern age’s response to a mustache curler (you can still find some vintage and antique mustache curlers on Etsy and eBay).
 This is a small curling iron that can be used to style your mustache!

-This will help you get a more defined curl in your ‘stache, and the one we’ve linked here allows for different sizes.
+This will help you get a more defined curl in your ‘stache, and allows for different sizes.
 If you’re ever curious about beard and mustache competitions and might want to compete yourself, a lot of the winners know how to use a curling iron and hair dryer.

 Pro Tip: Don’t leave this plugged in, and make sure the surrounding areas are dry!